 AFC who did not attend a live CLE Program may satisfy the AFC Program training requirements by viewing at least 5.5 credit hours of videos posted on this page.
 NYS CLE credit is also available.

 Presented by Hon.
-Kevin M. Nasca Supreme Court, Monroe County Rochester, New York on Thu Sep 21 2023 in Rochester, New York1 Credit Hour(s) Custody Views from the Bench Mental Health
+Paul M. Deep Family Court, Oneida County Utica, New York on Fri Oct 04 2024 in Utica, New York1 Credit Hour(s) Ethics

 Webinars for Prospective AFCs »